-The Council had no difficulty meeting this requirement in 2021/2022, nor are there any difficulties envisaged for the current or future years.
-This view takes into account current commitments, existing plans, and the proposals in this report and the report elsewhere on today's agenda on the Revenue Budget and Proposed Council Tax 2023/2024.
+The Council had no difficulty meeting this requirement in 2022/2023, nor are there any difficulties envisaged for the current or future years.

 The liability benchmark for the Council is shown in the chart below.
-From 2023 onwards it is projected for the next 20 years that the Council will be underborrowed against its requirements.
+From 2025 onwards it is projected for the next 20 years that the Council will be under-borrowed against its requirements.
 This will mean that additional borrowing will be required but the Council will manage that, as it always has, by monitoring interest rates and identifying the most appropriate borrowing opportunities.
 There may be occasions when the Council will opt to actively be under-borrowed to avoid excessive interest rate costs and manage financing requirements through internal resources.

-In respect of its external debt, it is recommended that the Council approves the following authorised limits for its total external debt (gross of investments) for the next four financial years.
+P5 In respect of its external debt, it is recommended that the Council approves the following authorised limits for its total external debt (gross of investments) for the next four financial years.
 These limits must separately identify borrowing from other long-term liabilities such as PFI schemes and leases.
-The Council is asked to approve these limits and to delegate authority to the Director of Finance, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long-term liabilities, in accordance with option appraisal and best value for the authority.
+The Council is asked to approve these limits and to delegate authority to the Director of Finance, within the total limit for any individual year, to effect movement between the separately agreed limits for borrowing and other long-term liabilities, in accordance with option appraisal and best value for the Council.
 Any such changes made will be reported to Cabinet and the Council at the next available meeting.